Taormina

 His hagiography describing his life, and his multiple martyrologies describing his dramatic death, are all purely legendary.
 There was no such person.
 Nonetheless, the Vatican preserves what it describes as the largest portion of his relics, while a smaller portion are kept at Mount Athos.
 The relic trade has been strange.

 The first of these two large paintings in the nave depicts the martyrdom of Saint Procopius, whose statue is outside, to the right of the main door.
 He was Bishop of Taormina when the city was conquered by the Arabs of the Fatimid Caliphate in 962.
-Their leader, Ibrahim ibn Ahmed, had Procopius tortured and his heart removed because he would not renounce Christianity and convert to Islam.
+His martyrology says that the Arab leader, Ibrahim ibn Ahmed, had Procopius tortured and his heart removed because he would not renounce Christianity and convert to Islam.
 He and his clerics were tortured and then beheaded.

 The second painting, seen above, depicts the martyrdom of Bishop Nicone and his 90 monks, killed in the Soimandra district near Castelmola "during the persecutions against Christians", presumably also during the Arab conquest of Sicily.